The supply chain solutions company has been recognised by independent rating agency EcoVadis

 This Gold Level was awarded to CHEP Europe for its environmentally conscious development and achievements in areas concerning the Environment, Labour Practices, Fair Business Practices and Supply Chain.

-EcoVadis’ methodology is built on international Corporate Social Responsibility standards including the Global Reporting Initiative, the United Nations Global Compact and the ISO 26000, covering 150 spend categories and 150 countries.
-EcoVadis assesses 35,000 suppliers from 99 countries across 150 business sectors.
+EcoVadis’ methodology is built on international Corporate Social Responsibility standards including the Global Reporting Initiative, the United Nations Global Compact and the ISO 26000.
+It covers 198 categories and assesses 60,000 companies across 155 countries.

-CHEP is part of the Brambles Limited Group, a supply chain solutions business that was ranked within the top positions in its global category (Commercial Services and Supplies) on the 2018 Dow Jones Sustainability Index.
-This recognition is the result of Brambles implementing the circular economy at a global scale.
+CHEP is part of the Brambles Group, a supply chain solutions business based on a ‘share and re-use’ model for its delivery of pallets, creates and containers.
+The Group was recently ranked most sustainable company globally by Dow Jones’s magazine Barron’s.
+This recognition is the result of Brambles’ focus on the environment by implementing the circular economy at a global scale while ensuring that their people are at the centre of everything they do.
 The company is also a signatory to the UN’s Global Compact and has 2020 Sustainability Goals that are closely aligned with the United Nations’ Sustainable Development Goals (SDGs).

 “Moreover, we have an extensive volunteering programme, in which our employees can spend three working days per year on different volunteering activities.
-In FY18, 17,426 volunteering hours were completed across the Globe.”
+In 2019, 21,600 volunteering hours were completed across the globe.”

 CHEP helps move more goods to more people, in more places than any other organisation on earth.
-Its pallets, crates and containers form the invisible backbone of the global supply chain and the world’s biggest brands trust us to help them transport their goods more efficiently, sustainably and safely.
+Its pallets, crates and containers form the invisible backbone of the global supply chain and the world’s biggest brands trust CHEP to help them transport their goods more efficiently, sustainably and safely.
 As pioneers of the sharing economy, CHEP created one of the world's most sustainable logistics businesses through the share and reuse of its platforms under a model known as ‘pooling’.
 CHEP primarily serves the fast-moving consumer goods (e.g. dry food, grocery, and health and personal care), fresh produce, beverage, retail and general manufacturing industries.
-CHEP employs approximately 11,000 people and owns approximately 300 million pallets, crates and containers through a network of more than 750 service centres, supporting more than 500,000 customer touch-points for global brands such as Procter & Gamble, Sysco, Kellogg’s and Nestlé.
-CHEP is part of the Brambles Group and operates in more than 55 countries with its largest operations in North America and Western Europe.
+CHEP employs approximately 11,000 people and believes in the power of collective intelligence through diversity, inclusion and teamwork.
+CHEP owns approximately 330 million pallets, crates and containers through a network of more than 750 service centres, supporting more than 500,000 customer touch-points for global brands such as Procter & Gamble, Sysco and Nestlé.
+CHEP is part of the Brambles Group and operates in approximately 60 countries with its largest operations in North America and Western Europe.
 For more information on CHEP, visit www.chep.com.
 For information on the Brambles Group, visit www.brambles.com.